 - Impact of extreme events and on landscape dynamics (floods, earthquakes...)

-- Stochastic geomorphology
+- Stochastic models in geomorphology

 - Biogeomorphological couplings in estuarine dynamics